 Fill one third of the bottle with water and add a few drops of colouring.
 Fill the rest of the bottle with vegetable oil, break the Alka-Seltzer in half, and drop it in.

 As water is denser than oil, it will sink to the bottom of the bottle.
 The food colouring will only mix with the water so the oil will stay the same colour.
 The tablet will fall through the oil and react with the water, creating C02 bubbles.
 Being much less dense than both water and oil, the gas will rise to the surface, carrying drops of coloured water with it.
 When the bubbles pop the water will float back down to the bottom.
-You can find a video to demonstrate this experiment here.

 Make your own water filter